 Choice of prosthesis

 There has been criticism of joint replacement surgery because of poor comparisons between the various types of prostheses that are commercially available.
 There is now a national joint register for England, Wales and Northern Ireland.
 A similar register is under consideration in Scotland.

-Elbow replacement surgery relieves pain for most patients.
+Elbow replacement surgery provides good to excellent results for most patients.

 Further reading & references

 - Shoulder and elbow replacement; Arthritis Research UK